Professional Member Details

 The Playmarket Agency, headed by Murray Lynch, issues and manages performance licences, advises on and negotiates commission and collaboration agreements, manages royalty payments, maintains an archive of Playwrights’ work and materials related to it and circulates their plays to producers and theatres in NZ and internationally.

 Practical support and advice to those in the business of writing plays

 At the heart of the Advisory is a focus on supporting playwrights to write.
-Coordinated by Jean Betts with Stuart Hoar, and making use of a raft of resources, industry knowledge, partnerships and networks we work to support all New Zealand playwrights.
+Coordinated by Stuart Hoar, and making use of a raft of resources, industry knowledge, partnerships and networks we work to support all New Zealand playwrights.

 NZ plays available to everyone, everywhere

-With a comprehensive store of New Zealand plays (published and unpublished) and managed by Pania Stevenson, the bookshop is here for all your play reading needs and enquiries.
-Check out our website or give Pania a call.
+With a comprehensive store of New Zealand plays (published and unpublished) and managed by Nick Doherty, the bookshop is here for all your play reading needs and enquiries.
+Check out our website or give Nick a call.

 Competitions, Clinics, readings etc

 Playmarket offers and supports a range of opportunities, competitions and initiatives for writers including (but not exclusively) the following: